 At Amanzi, we pride ourselves on offering you the widest selection of premium stones.
-Whether your taste is for bold, dramatic marble countertops, the rugged durability of granite, or an elegant natural stone such as quartz, our highly-experienced staff will walk you through our large showroom and help you pick just the right stone.
-And all of our countertops are of the highest quality material available—and that’s guaranteed!
+Whether your taste is for bold, dramatic marble countertops, the rugged durability of granite, or an elegant man-made stone such as quartz or quartzite, our highly-experienced staff will walk you through our large showroom and help you pick just the right stone.
+Best of all of our countertops are made of the highest quality material available—and that’s guaranteed!

 What you should know about our stone…

-Granite is an igneous rock, which is the oldest type of all rocks, and made up of crystals.
+Granite is an igneous rock, which is the oldest type of rock, and made up of crystals.
 Granite is common and widely occurring, and is usually found in the continental plates of the earth’s crust.
 The word granite derives from the Latin word granum, which means grain.
-Typically, granite is medium to coarse grained in texture, and is virtually always massive, hard and tough.
+Typically, granite is medium to coarse grained in texture, and is virtually always massive, hard, and tough.
 This material has garnered widespread usage in building construction and is one of the hardest stones available.
-The color of granite can be white, pink, gray, and even black.
+Granite is available in different color variations, such as,white, pink, gray, and even black.
 Granite, with its dense grain, polishes to a beautiful high gloss, and is hardy to all environmental conditions.

-Quartz countertops are very much like granite, but require no maintenance.
-They are very hard, stain resistant, scratch resistant, and are NSF approved for use in restaurants.
-Learn more about Quartz by visiting our Quartz Suppliers below:
+Quartz countertops are very much like granite, but require more maintenance.
+There are a large variety of colors, from lighter hues to more dramatic shades.
+No two slabs are exactly the same.
+They are not as hard, stain-resistant, or scratch-resistant, but with the proper care and maintenance are designed to last.
+Quart is also NSF approved for use in restaurants.
+Learn more about Quartz and Quartzite, by visiting our Quartz Suppliers below:

-Limestone is a sedimentary rock, which, like marble is made up of calcites and dolomites.
+Limestone is a sedimentary rock, which, like marble, is made up of calcites and dolomites.
 But limestone is softer and easier to form.
 Organic limestone is made up of the skeletal fragments of marine organisms like coral.
-The great pyramid of Giza is found to be made entirely of limestone.
-Many medieval buildings, such as churches and castles in Europe are made of this material.
-However, limestone does not hold a polish, and is very susceptible to staining and discoloration, therefore not suitable for environments exposed to the elements.
+The great pyramid of Giza is made entirely of limestone.
+Many medieval buildings, such as churches and castles in Europe, are made of this material.
+However, limestone does not hold a polish, and is very susceptible to staining and discoloration.
+Therefore, it is not suitable for environments exposed to the elements.
 Today, limestone is typically used in tiles, slabs, and for decorative garden products.
 It is a favorite of sculptors, due to its suitability for carving.
 The color variations of limestone are limited to whites and grays.

 Travertine, a sedimentary rock, is a type of limestone.
 It is formed by calcium carbonate, and often found in limestone caves.
 Travertine is often used in construction.
 The Romans built the Colosseum mostly from travertine.
 Today, its uses commonly include facades, wall cladding, and flooring.
-Chicago’s Sears Tower has lobby walls made of travertine.
+The lobby walls at Chicago’s Sears Tower are made of travertine.
 Although difficult to maintain and finish, travertine can be polished or honed.

 For pure opulence, nothing compares to Onyx.
 Because of its translucency, onyx may be backlit to highlight its beauty.
-It is available in light shades like white and cappucino, but also in more robust colors like esmeralda, passion red, amber, tiger and caramel with much distinctive veining.
+It is available in light shades like white and cappuccino, but also in more robust colors like esmeralda, passion red, amber, tiger, and caramel with much distinctive veining.